EnviroDIY/ModularSensors/docs/Getting-Started/Getting-Started.md

 Before you can use this library, you'll need to install it and all of its [dependencies](https://github.com/EnviroDIY/ModularSensors/wiki/Library-Dependencies) so your compiler in the IDE can find them.
 Because this library has a large number of dependencies, I, again, _very, **very** strongly_ suggest using [PlatformIO](https://platformio.org/).
 If you use PlatformIO, the library will automatically be installed when you list it in your dependencies in your project's platformio.ini file.
-If you really must use the Arduino IDE, this library and all is dependencies can be downloaded in one large zip file [here](https://github.com/EnviroDIY/Libraries/blob/master/libraries.zip?raw=true).
+If you really must use the Arduino IDE, this library and all its dependencies can be downloaded in one large zip file downloadable with each Modular Sensors release.

 ## Setting the Clock<!--! {#page_getting_started_clock} -->